 Tolerance is when your body starts to get used to an addictive substance and begins to counteract it.
 It may feel like your standard dose is getting weaker, but it’s actually just your body adapting to the presence of the chemical that you are introducing.
 If you compensate for tolerance with a higher dose, you increase your likelihood of developing a chemical dependence.

 When your nervous system adapts to the drug to the point of relying on it to maintain balanced brain chemistry, you will become chemically dependent.
 If you skip a dose, cut back, or stop using, you may experience withdrawal symptoms like anxiety, panic, paranoia, and insomnia.
 If you have been dependent for a while and you stop using abruptly, you will increase your potential of experiencing severe withdrawal symptoms like delirium tremens and seizures.
-If you believe you’ve developed and dependence on Nembutal or another depressant, speak to your doctor before quitting cold turkey.
+If you believe you’ve developed a dependence on Nembutal or another depressant, speak to your doctor before quitting cold turkey.

 If you are worried that a friend or family member may have a substance use disorder involving a barbiturate, there are some signs and symptoms you might observe.
 Addiction can be hard to detect at first, but it often starts to take over a person’s like in visible ways.